 If you’re a serious seafood lover, grouper is an excellent choice for a weeknight dinner spot.
 Like other fishes, grouper provides a good amount of vitamins and minerals.
 However, due to its high mercury level, this fish should be served no more than once a week.

-While the original dish involved meat cooked on a vertical spit, you can easily make it at the comfort of your kitchen using beef or ground lamb.
+While the original dish involved pork, beef, veal, or lamb cooked on a vertical spit, you can easily make it in the comfort of your kitchen using beef or ground lamb.